zimolzak/active-learning/Readme.md

 Clinical concept adjudication is the process of determining which records (e.g., lab test records) correspond to a clinical concept or covariate of interest.
 This is important as a first step for many database-based analyses.
 For example, we might want to find serum creatinine lab test results, or serum free light chain results.
-A criterion to distinguish active from smoldering MM is serum creatinine level > 2 mg/dL [173 mmol/L] and renal insufficiency attributable to myeloma (Rajkumar SV, Dimopoulos MA, Palumbo A, *et al.* International Myeloma Working Group updated criteria for the diagnosis of multiple myeloma.
-Lancet Oncol.
-2014 Nov;15(12):e538-48.).
+A criterion to distinguish active from smoldering MM is serum creatinine level > 2 mg/dL [173 mmol/L] and renal insufficiency attributable to myeloma (Rajkumar).
 Thus, it's natural to look for serum creatinine lab results.
 But this is not simple.
 If we search for "creatinine" in the EHR's LabChemTestName table, we find >1000 lab test result types, many irrelevant.